ArsamAryandoust/ArsamAryandoust/README.md

-Doroud doustan 👋

-Interested in applications of AI and ML for tackling climate change.
+Doroud doustan 👋 I am mainly interested in developing solutions for tackling climate change using AI.
 [See my list of publications for more](https://scholar.google.com/citations?user=bC7mSGUAAAAJ&hl).

 Let's utilize AI to turn our world into a better place..